lacoco-lab/lacoco-lab.github.io/courses/alignment-2024/index.markdown

 ## Syllabus

 **Note: The syllabus is subject to change.
-We will discuss this in the first and second meeting.**
+We will discuss this in the first and second meeting.
+If you want to present on something that **

 | Date          | Topic               | Readings  | Slides  | Optional Material | Presenter  |
 | ------------- | ------------------- | ------- | ------- | --------------------- | ---------- |